pflooky/data-caterer-docs/docs/setup/validation/validation.md

 # Validations

 Validations can be used to run data checks after you have run the data generator or even as a standalone task.
-A report summarising the success or failure of the validations, is produced and can be examined for further investigation.
+A report summarising the success or failure of the validations is produced and can be examined for further investigation.

 Currently, SQL expression validations are supported (can see [here](https://spark.apache.org/docs/latest/api/sql/) for reference what other expressions are valid), but will later be extended out to supported other validations such as